The Non-Negotiable: CPA License

 Red Flags

-- β No CISA on team: Shows lack of IT audit specialization
+- No CISA on team: shows lack of IT audit specialization.

 Green Flags